Critical Issues

 • Transparent, explainable supply chains with improved visibility, agility and predictability

-• Collaborative data sharing across internal and external ecosystems (suppliers, partners, customers)
+• Collaborative data sharing across internal and external ecosystems

-• Digitally supported continuity and risk planning including scenario planning to ensure readiness
+• Digitally supported continuity and risk planning, including scenario planning to ensure readiness

-3. New Product & Business Model Innovation
+New Product and Business Model Innovation

 • Digital front-end innovation for faster idea generation, customer insights and concept validation